French Camp Academy: Education

 Residents of French Camp Academy in Grades K-6 attend a public school, French Camp Elementary School of the Choctaw County School District.
 Local students interested in a private school education in grades 7 - 12 can attend French Camp Academy.

 Students are required to wear school uniforms, similar to many private and public schools today.
 High school students may attend a vocational technology program in the Choctaw Vocational Center in Ackerman or enroll in FCA's vocational program that has a strong emphasis in the welding arts.

 Support Ministries

 French Camp operates the Council House Café, a full-service restaurant in a new facility built in 2019.
 The original restaurant sits next to door, which is a 17 ft by 17 ft log cabin that was built in 1820 and once served as a meeting place for Greenwood LeFlore.
 The school received the original building as a donation in 1967.
 As part of a bicentennial project of students and staff, the log cabin was restored.
-The Council House serves sandwiches, blue plate specials, streaks, hamburgers, salads, soups, bread pudding, and Mississippi mud pie.
+The Council House serves sandwiches, blue plate specials, steaks, hamburgers, salads, soups, bread pudding, and Mississippi mud pie.
 The school uses the restaurant as a training area for students, and the profits from the restaurant fund scholarships for students.